 - 1 cup filtered water

-- 2 tablespoons agave or pure maple syrup optional
+- 2 tablespoons agave or pure maple syrup if desired

 - Add watermelon and water to a blender.
 Blend the watermelon and water until completely smooth.